Expert Advice

 • Headache

-It's very common — in fact, it's so common that "most kids and adults will be exposed to RSV multiple times each respiratory season," as Dr. Zachary Hoy, board-certified pediatric infectious disease specialist at Pediatrix Medical Group, tells us.
+It's very common — in fact, it's so common that "most kids and adults will be exposed to RSV multiple times each respiratory season," as Dr. Zachary Hoy, M.D., board-certified pediatric infectious disease specialist at Pediatrix Medical Group, tells us.
 Infections generally clear on their own within a week or two, but the virus can be particularly dangerous to young children, who might not have robust immune development just yet.

 Why are infants most at risk?

-In babies, "RSV can start out looking like your typical cold — what we call a mild upper respiratory tract infection," as Joanna Parga-Belinkie, M.D., an attending neonatologist in the Division of Neonatology at Children's Hospital of Philadelphia, previously told Romper.
+In babies, "RSV can start out looking like your typical cold — what we call a mild upper respiratory tract infection," as Dr. Joanna Parga-Belinkie, M.D., an attending neonatologist in the Division of Neonatology at Children's Hospital of Philadelphia, previously told Romper.
 "What we worry about with RSV is that it can progress to a more severe lower respiratory tract disease, which can lead to things like bronchiolitis, inflammation of the smaller airways in the lungs, and pneumonia," an infection of the lungs.

 "When these are irritated or inflamed, it can lead to poor oxygen exchange — and a drop in the oxygen levels of the blood — wheezing, and difficulty breathing, along with fatigue and dehydration," as Dr. Krupa Playforth, M.D., a board-certified pediatrician in northern Virginia, explained to Romper last RSV season.